serby/save/README.md

 * [MongoDB](https://github.com/serby/save-mongodb)

 If your data store of choice isn't listed here please create an engine and send me a pull request.
+To see an example of how to create an engine, please see [save-mongodb](https://github.com/serby/save-mongodb).

 [![build status](https://api.travis-ci.org/serby/save.png)](http://travis-ci.org/serby/save)